Manmohan Singh: Early life and education

-Singh was born to Gurmukh Singh and Amrit Kaur on 26 September 1932, in Gah, Punjab, British India, into a Sikh family.
-He lost his mother when he was very young and was raised by his paternal grandmother, to whom he was very close.
-His early schooling was in the Urdu medium, and even as Prime Minister years later, he wrote his apparently Hindi speeches in the Urdu script, although sometimes he would also use Gurmukhi, a script used to write Punjabi, his mother tongue.
+Singh was born to Gurmukh Singh Kohli and Amrit Kaur on 26 September 1932, in Gah, Punjab, British India, into a family of Punjabi Sikh dried fruit traders of Khatri background.
+His mother died when he was very young.
+He was raised by his paternal grandmother Jamna Devi, with whom he was very close.

+Singh was initially educated at a local gurdwara, where he began studying Urdu and Punjabi.
+On 17 April 1937, he was enrolled in the local Government Primary School, where he continued his Urdu-medium education until the age of 10 (Class 4), after which he and his family moved to Peshawar.
+There, Singh was enrolled in the upper-primary Khalsa School.
+He sat for his matriculation examination in the summer of 1947.
+Even as prime minister years later, Singh wrote his apparently Hindi speeches in the Urdu script, although sometimes he would also use Gurmukhi, a script used to write Punjabi, his mother tongue.

-After the Partition of India, his family migrated to Amritsar, India, where he studied at Hindu College, Amritsar.
+After the Partition of India, his family migrated to Haldwani, India.
+In 1948 they relocated to Amritsar, where he studied at Hindu College, Amritsar.
 He attended Panjab University, then in Hoshiarpur, Punjab, studying Economics and got his bachelor's and master's degrees in 1952 and 1954, respectively, standing first throughout his academic career.
 He completed his Economics Tripos at University of Cambridge in 1957.
 He was a member of St John's College.

 In a 2005 interview with the British journalist Mark Tully, Singh said about his Cambridge days:

 After Cambridge, Singh returned to India and served as a teacher at Panjab University.
 In 1960, he went to the University of Oxford for his DPhil, where he was a member of Nuffield College.
-His 1962 doctoral thesis under the supervision of I.M.D.
-Little was titled "India's export performance, 1951–1960, export prospects and policy implications", and was later the basis for his book "India's Export Trends and Prospects for Self-Sustained Growth".
+His 1962 doctoral thesis under the supervision of Ian Little was titled "India's export performance, 1951–1960, export prospects and policy implications", and was later the basis for his book "India's Export Trends and Prospects for Self-Sustained Growth".